Zoe Saldaña: Early life

 Saldaña discovered her love of dance while living in the Dominican Republic.
 She was enrolled in the ECOS Espacio de Danza Academy studying forms of dance, but describes ballet as her passion.
 She told Vanity Fair that she quit ballet because she did not "have the feet", and had too much pride and ambition to just be in the corps de ballet.

-The family returned to New York City after her sophomore year; she completed her early education at Newtown High School in Queens.

 In 1995, Saldaña performed with the Faces theater group in Brooklyn.
-She appeared in plays that encouraged teens by exploring such issues as substance abuse and adolescent sex.
-During these years, she performed with the New York Youth Theater; her appearance in their production of Joseph and the Amazing Technicolor Dreamcoat led a talent agency to recruit her.
+She appeared in plays that encouraged teenagers to explore issues like substance abuse and adolescent sex.
+During these years, she performed with the New York Youth Theater.
+Her appearance in their production of Joseph and the Amazing Technicolor Dreamcoat led a talent agency to recruit her.
 Her dance training and her acting experience helped her land her first film role, playing ballet student Eva Rodriguez in Center Stage (2000).

 Career

-Beginnings
+1999–2008: Rise to prominence

-Saldaña was a member of Faces after her exposure in an episode of Law & Order (titled "Refuge, Part 2") in 1999.
-Saldaña's first film role was in Center Stage (2000), directed by Nicholas Hytner, about dancers at the fictitious American Ballet Academy in New York city.
+Saldaña's first on-screen role was a 1999 guest appearance in an episode of Law & Order.
+Her first film role was in Center Stage (2000), directed by Nicholas Hytner, about dancers at the fictitious American Ballet Academy in New York City.
 She appeared in the Britney Spears vehicle Crossroads (2002).
 The film earned negative reviews from critics, but was a box-office success.
 Saldaña starred in the comedy-drama Drumline (2002), alongside Nick Cannon, earning mixed reviews.

 In Pirates of the Caribbean: The Curse of the Black Pearl (2003), she played Anamaria, a pirate joining Will Turner and Mr. Gibbs for a chance to confront Jack Sparrow for stealing her ship.
 She appeared in The Terminal as Dolores Torres, an immigration officer and Star Trek fan, a role helping Saldaña during her portrayal in the Star Trek reboot (2009).
 In 2004, she had roles in Haven and Temptation; both earned little-to-no box-office success.

 In 2005, Saldaña appeared in Constellation, Guess Who with Ashton Kutcher, and Dirty Deeds.
 She starred in the romantic comedy-dramas Premium (2006) and After Sex (2007).
-Saldaña starred in Blackout, a television film set in New York city during the Northeast Blackout of 2003.
-The film premiered at the 2007 Zurich Film Festival and debuted on BET in 2008.
+Saldaña starred in Blackout, a television film set in New York City during the Northeast Blackout of 2003.
+The film premiered at the 2007 Zurich Film Festival, and debuted on BET in 2008.
 Saldaña had a supporting role as Angie Jones in the action thriller Vantage Point (2008).